Mental health

 National Autistic Society PDA resources

-Here are links to the National Autistic Society's PDA resources:
+Here are links to some of the National Autistic Society's PDA resources:

 Pathological Demand Avoidance (PDA)

-Meeting the educational needs of pupils with PDA
+Meeting the educational needs of pupils with a PDA profile

 Support for PDA adults